Family and Medical Leave Act and Medical Leaves

 A leave under FMLA will run concurrently with Paid Family Leave, if eligible.
 For information on FMLA and Paid Family Leave, please see the following links:

 If your leave is unpaid, pre-tax flexible spending contributions, health savings account contributions (for those enrolled in the High Deductible Health plan), and retirement plan contributions will not continue (including NYIT's contribution).
-If you use vacation/personal/sick time during your leave, the flexible spending, health savings account contributions (for those enrolled in the High Deductible Health plan) and retirement plan contributions will continue while you are being paid by NYIT.
+If you use vacation/personal/sick time during your leave, the flexible spending, health savings account contributions (for those enrolled in the High Deductible Health plan), waiver bonus payments, and retirement plan contributions will continue while you are being paid by NYIT.
 Sick time and vacation time accruals do not continue during your leave.

 A copy of the Family and Medical Leave Act is on file with the Office of Human Resources and is available for your review.